KelseyProgrammer/Venu/Documentation/NOTIFICATION_SYSTEM_COMPREHENSIVE.md

 ### Supported Notification Types
 - `gig-confirmation-required`: When artists need to confirm gig participation
+- `gig-created`: When a gig is created and awaiting band confirmation
+- `gig-status-update`: Updates to gig status throughout lifecycle
 - `booking-request`: New booking requests for artists
 - `gig-invitation`: Invitations to participate in gigs
 - `status-update`: Updates to gig or event status